 As a home designer, we design absolutely everything based on your brief: the actual kitchen; the bathroom; the electrical layout; everything.
 We manage planning, building control, and Party Wall matters too; then we help to select contractors and suppliers and oversee the work.
 Please read more about our interior design services.

-For a successful property renovation or new build, you need to create a coherent home design.
-That means everything from producing floorplans, to overlaying an electrical and lighting layout, to choosing the furnishings, fittings and finishes; supported by 3D visuals.
+For those looking to carry out a home design for themselves, we’ve produced a series of guides.
+For a successful home design you need to set aside sufficient time to define your needs and plan the space.
+That means everything from producing floorplans, to overlaying an electrical and lighting layout, to choosing the furnishings, fittings and finishes.
 You also need a realistic budget.
-We have written several guidance documents at the links below, to help you achieve this.
+Here are several of our guidance documents to help you.

 - How to Renovate A Property covers: specifying your requirement, choosing professionals, creating the design, obtaining statutory approvals, producing technical documentation and contracts, choosing a contractor and overseeing the work.

 - Property Renovation is an article on selecting and working with contractors and trades.

 - Home Renovation is a case study exploring one of our renovation projects from start to finish that takes you through all the steps.

 - Property Renovation Costs is a list of costs from selected projects that indicate the budget required for major renovations.